jcpince/machine-learning/projects/capstone/capstone_project_report.md

 Note: I didn't represent the input flavors for the sake of clarity...

+For each model, here are the parameters I used:

+- **GradientBoostingRegressor**:
+	 - *n_estimators*: number of estimators or regression trees used,
+	 - *max_features*: maximal numer of features that any tree can use (I used it to limit overfitting),
+     - *max_depth*: maximal depth that any base learner can reach (also a limit to overfitting),
+     - *learning_rate*: shrinks the contribution of each tree by learning_rate (balance between overfit and bias),
+     - *subsample*: fraction of samples to be used for fitting the individual base learners.
+If smaller than 1.0 this results in Stochastic Gradient Boosting. subsample interacts with the parameter n_estimators.
+Choosing subsample below 1.0 leads to a reduction of variance and an increase in bias.

+- **XGBRegressor**:
+    - n_estimators: same as above
+    - max_depth: same as above
+    - learning_rate: same as above
+    - subsample: same as above
+    - min_child_weight: See [here](https://www.analyticsvidhya.com/blog/2016/03/complete-guide-parameter-tuning-xgboost-with-codes-python/) - Used to control over-fitting.
+Higher values prevent a model from learning relations which might be highly specific to the particular sample selected for a tree

+- **ExtraTreesRegressor:**
+    - max_depth: same as above
+    - n_estimators: same as above
+    - max_features: same as above
+    - min_samples_split: minimum number of samples required to split an internal node (I used it to limit overfitting)

+- **RandomForestRegressor:**
+       - max_depth: same as above
+       - n_estimators: same as above
+       - max_features: same as above

+- **Ridge:**
+    - alpha: Regularization strength improves the conditioning of the problem and reduces the variance of the estimates.
+Larger values specify stronger regularization.
+(I have favored alpha over pure performance by tuning the input dataset used)

+- **Lasso:**
+    - alpha: Constant that multiplies the L1 term.
+(I have used this parameter as we use the learning rate with other algorithms)
+    - max_iter: maximum number of iterations (I had to tune this parameter to allow the algorithm to converge despite the low alpha)

+As you can see above, most of my tuning has been to limit the overfitting than can be reached very easily with those algorithms still keeping some performance on the prediction.
+Overfitting has been my major concern all along this project; I have had results below 0.06 with overfitting leading to leaderboard results above 0.14...

 ### **Benchmark**
 As a benchmark, I’ll use the competition leaderboard which will allow me to compare my solution to the thousands of solutions adopted by the community.
 Given the number of participants to the competition (roughly 3700) and the density of the scores, I will not take the ranking as a benchmark but the proximity to the best solutions.
 As described before, the metric used to measure the result is the RMSE or RMSD on the logs of the price and the estimation; taking the logs allowing to not get a huge penalty on the most expensive houses prediction error.